microsoft/code-with-engineering-playbook/developer-experience/readme.md

 The essential tasks are identified below.

-Build - Verify that changes are free of syntax error and compile.
+- Build - Verify that changes are free of syntax error and compile.
-Test - Verify that all automated tests pass.
+- Test - Verify that all automated tests pass.
-Start - Launch end-to-end to simulate execution in a deployed environment.
+- Start - Launch end-to-end to simulate execution in a deployed environment.
-Debug - Attach debugger to started solution, set breakpoints, step through code, and inspect variables.
+- Debug - Attach debugger to started solution, set breakpoints, step through code, and inspect variables.

-If effort is invested to make these activities as easy as possible, the returns on that effort will be multiply the longer the project runs and the larger the team.
+If effort is invested to make these activities as easy as possible, **the returns on that effort will be multiply the longer the project runs and the larger the team**.

 ## Goals